marbl/canu/documentation/source/faq.rst

     ::

-       errorRate=0.015
+       errorRate=0.013

-    However, the above is mainly an optimization for speed and will not affect your assembly.
+    However, the above is mainly an optimization for speed and will not affect your assembly continuity.

 **Q**: